UW-La Crosse football: Eagles fly to Italy for exhibition games and unique experience

-The UW-La Crosse football team’s last road trip was a 125-mile bus ride to Iowa for a first round NCAA Division III First Round matchup against Wartburg College back in November.
+The UW-La Crosse football team’s last road trip was a 125-mile bus ride to Iowa for a first-round NCAA Division III playoff matchup against Wartburg College (Iowa) back in November.

-Their next will take them well over 4,700 miles — as the crow flies — to Italy for a week of practices, exhibitions and sightseeing.
+Their next, which began this weekend, takes the Eagles well over 4,700 miles — as the crow flies — to Italy for a week of practices, exhibitions and sightseeing.
 It’s required an extra level of preparation from coach Matt Janus.

 “I’m on Duolingo,” Janus said.
 “I’m on a 104-day streak.
 I can probably read a little bit of signage.
 I can’t speak it at all and probably can’t understand when people speak to me, but I’ve got at least a little bit.”

-The Eagles, with a party made up of 135 players, coaches, managers and others, will visit Florence, Pisa, Cienna and Rome during their international stint bringing authentic American football to Italy.
+The Eagles, with a party made up of 135 players, coaches, managers and others, will visit Florence, Pisa, Siena and Rome during their international stint bringing authentic American football to Italy.

 People are also reading…